Riccione: Postwar Italy

 After World War II, Riccione was further popularised by visiting celebrities, including Brazilian footballer Pelé, Mina, Ugo Tognazzi, Vittorio De Sica, and Gina Lollobrigida.
 Between 1954 and 1967, the city hosted the Winter Rose (Rosa d'Inverno), an annual socialite party by invitation only, first at the Teatro Dante and, following its demolition in 1956, at the Grand Hotel Riccione.
 The party included beauty pageants, and was followed by a public party for residents, known as the Rosetta.
 Organised by the municipal government with the Moto Club Celeste Berardi, guests included Sophia Loren, Fred Buscaglione, and Mina.

 Riccione's growth as a tourist destination was assisted by the construction of the A14 tolled highway, which reached Riccione in 1968, and Fellini Airport, which ranked among Italy's busiest airports during the 1960s, supported by international tourists visiting Rimini's beaches.
-Riccione was considered more upmarket and conservative than over resorts along the riviera romagnola.
+Riccione was considered more upmarket and conservative than other resorts along the riviera romagnola.
 It was especially popular among German tourists, and frequented by Italian workers and farmers as well as employers and aristocrats.

 In 1989, Cocoricò opened in front of the Agolanti Castle on Riccione's outskirts.
 The nightclub, with its distinctive pyramid shape, became an iconic brand and symbol of Riccione's nightlife and youth tourism.
 It gained notoriety for its provocative and transgressive clubbing, and attracted world-famous disc-jockeys and performers.